biodavidjm/artMS/README.md

 # How to Contribute to artMS

 `artMS` is an open source project, therefore you are more than welcome to contribute and make the analysis of Mass Spectrometry data easier and better using this fantastic language and environment for statistical computing and graphics (i.e. `R`).

 There are multiple options:

 - [Submit issues to this repo](https://github.com/biodavidjm/artMS/issues) reporting problems, bugs, or suggesting new features.
 - Fork and make pull requests.
 To find out more about this option, some very useful guides for beginners can be found <a href="https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/" target="blank">here</a>
-and <a href="https://github.com/Bioconductor/Contributions/blob/master/CONTRIBUTING.md" target="blank">there</a> (or even <a href="http://lmgtfy.com/?q=how+to+contribute+to+a+github+project" target="blank">beyond</a>)
+and <a href="https://github.com/Bioconductor/Contributions/blob/master/CONTRIBUTING.md" target="blank">there</a> (or even <a href="http://lmgtfy.com/?q=how+to+contribute+to+a+github+project" target="blank">beyond</a>).
+When submitting a Pull Request, don't forget to select @biodavidjm as the reviewer

 ## Tips